 when WinRAR is installed on Wine, it registers all archieve extensions that it can open.
 After that when you right-click on a compressed file. you will find its name under Open With menu.

-If for whatever reason, you want to suspend this behaviour from Wine, you can untick Manage file associations, and click Apply.
+If for whatever reason, you want to suspend this behavior from Wine, you can unpick Manage file associations, and click Apply.

 Wine manage a few folders like: